rafael-santiago/accacia/README.md

 [A]nsi [C]olor [C]oding [A]nd [C]onsole [I]nput [A]vailable

-When I did it I've decided to follow the old Borland's "conio.h" style, because the motivation to create Accacia was the lack of an easy way to got a colored output in a console mode program on Linux.
+When I did it I've decided to follow the old Borland's "conio.h" style, because the motivation to create Accacia was the lack of an easy way to get a colored output in a console mode program on Linux.

 In my opinion I think libcurses impractical when dealing with simple things.